petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

    :lines: 8-16
 ```

-The [API Explorer](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html) lists the `Order` services and schemas and has an interface to test each service.
+The [API Explorer](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html) shows the `Order` services and schemas and has an interface to test each service.